jefcrauwels/serverlesswordpress/README.md

 * Create Ansible file to automate the application's installation.
 * Use the serverless formatting in the entire WordPress application and not only in the general-template.php file.
 * Build more serverless services (Authentification for example).
+* Explain the modifications in general-template
+* Explain purpose of serverless-functions.php file
+* Explain index.php and template.yaml file
+* Make license